-- By worshipping you, all the Trivedi’s will get satisfied.
+- By worshipping you, all the Tridevi will get satisfied.

 - You are curing the various ailments of the people.

 - You are controlling the mind and body of every living being.
 We will get good thoughts in our minds by worshipping you, and bad thoughts will be permanently erased from our minds.

-- After we depart from this world, kindly make us enter into the path of heaven.
+- After we depart from this world, kindly make us enter heaven’s path.